porodem/hinfo/readme.txt

 PHP code modyfied for using PostgreSQL DB.

+03.11
+- logout now work
+- read html files from /pages folder and show it only for logined users

 16.10-1
 -added few lines of code about session
 -new files 'reg.php','intro.php' for registration and welcome page.